ovh/docs/pages/platform/databases/redis_06_connect_redisinsight/guide.en-gb.md

 ## Concept

 A Redis instance can be managed through multiple ways.
-One of the easiest, yet powerful, is to use a Command Line Interface (CLI), as shown in our guide : [Redis - Connect with CLI](https://docs.ovh.com/gb/en/publiccloud/databases/redis/connect-cli/) or by using programming languages, such as [PHP](https://docs.ovh.com/gb/en/publiccloud/databases/redis/connect-php/).
+One of the easiest, yet powerful, is to use a Command Line Interface (CLI), as shown in our guide: [Redis - Connect with CLI](https://docs.ovh.com/gb/en/publiccloud/databases/redis/connect-cli/) or by using programming languages, such as [PHP](https://docs.ovh.com/gb/en/publiccloud/databases/redis/connect-php/).

 Another way is to interact directly using the GUI: RedisInsight.